-- 91. Proposed project will require building permit application and construction plan approval in compliance with current California Building Standards Code in CCR Title 24 as adopted by the City of Petaluma.
+- 92. Proposed project will require building permit application and construction plan approval in compliance with current California Building Standards Code in CCR Title 24 as adopted by the City of Petaluma.
 The Building Division reviews applications and plans in accordance with this code.
-The applicant will need to demonstrate compliance with the construction documents. - 92.
-Effective June 16, 2021, new buildings are required to have all electric construction as defined in Petaluma Municipal Code 17.36 and permanent supply of electricity as the source of energy for all space heating, water heating (including pools and spas), cooking appliances, and clothes drying appliances, and has no natural gas or propane plumbing installed in the building. - 93.
-For the 2019 Building Standards Code cycle effective June 16, 2021, the City of Petaluma has adopted CalGreen at the Tier 1 level for wholly new buildings, with the exception Energy Efficiency, which is adopted at the mandatory level only. - 94.
+The applicant will need to demonstrate compliance with the construction documents. - 93.
+Effective June 16, 2021, new buildings are required to have all electric construction as defined in Petaluma Municipal Code 17.36 and permanent supply of electricity as the source of energy for all space heating, water heating (including pools and spas), cooking appliances, and clothes drying appliances.
+No new natural gas or propane infrastructure shall be part of the Scott Ranch project and all buildings shall be designed as all-electric. - 94.
+For the 2019 Building Standards Code cycle effective June 16, 2021, the City of Petaluma has adopted CalGreen at the Tier 1 level for wholly new buildings, with the exception Energy Efficiency, which is adopted at the mandatory level only. - 95.
 The applicant is encouraged to incorporate visitability/universal design components into final architectural design to meet the intent of the City's newly adopted ordinance.
-However, the

-Vesting Tentative Subdivision Map was deemed complete prior to adoption of the City's local ordinance and therefore the project is not subject to the new code requirements.

-95. CBC 1803.1.1 requires each subdivision have preliminary and lot specific soils investigations where soil hazards are identified in the preliminary analysis.
+However, the Vesting Tentative Subdivision Map was deemed complete prior to adoption of the City's local ordinance and therefore the project is not subject to the new code requirements. - 96.
+CBC 1803.1.1 requires each subdivision have preliminary and lot specific soils investigations where soil hazards are identified in the preliminary analysis.
 Such investigation is to be prepared by a state licensed civil engineer.
 The investigation shall indicate preparations, recommendations, and corrective actions to prevent structural defects for each lot and dwelling.